Romania Travel Blog (Updated 2024)

 Romanian Visas

-Brexit has, of course, potentially destroyed travel in Europe for British passport holders.
+Brexit has, of course, potentially destroyed longer-term travel in Europe for British passport holders.
+We lost our freedom to stay in Romania and the EU in 2016.

 Visas will be needed if you are a national of one of the countries on this list.

-Please check this information for yourself at the Ministry above, these regulations, for any country, have a habit of changing and I’m only trying to give you a rough guide here.
+Please check this information for yourself at the Romanian Ministry of Foreign Affairs above, these regulations, for any country, have a habit of changing and I’m only trying to give you a rough guide here.

 Romania Travel Destinations